Omnia-97/Omnia-97/README.md

 I'm **Omnia Nabil**, a passionate Flutter and Android Developer driven by curiosity and continuous learning.
 I love building high-quality, user-friendly mobile applications and exploring innovative solutions to real-world problems.

-I’m actively seeking new opportunities and challenges where I can grow, contribute my skills, and collaborate on impactful mobile projects.
+I’m eager to take on new challenges where I can grow, make meaningful contributions, and help create exceptional mobile experiences.

 ## 📊 My Stats: